rbisdorff/Digraph3/docSphinx/tutorial.rst

 The **NetFlows** ranking is here, in this didactic example, not as much correlated with the given outranking relation as its crisp cousin ranking.

-To appreciate the effective quality of both the Copeland and the Net-Flows rankings, it is useful to consider Kemeny's and Slater's optimal ranking rules.
+To appreciate the effective quality of both the Copeland and the *NetFlows* rankings, it is useful to consider Kemeny's and Slater's optimal ranking rules.

 Kemeny rankings
 ...............